 If your medical expenses exceed 10% of your AGI, you can deduct the excess amount.
+Beginning in 2017, this floor also applies to taxpayers age 65 and older.
+(Previously, they could enjoy a 7.5% floor for regular tax purposes but were subject to the 10% floor for AMT purposes.)
 Eligible expenses may include:

 - Health insurance premiums,

 - Long-term care insurance premiums (limits apply),

 - Medical and dental services,

 - Prescription drugs, and

-- Mileage (23.5 cents per mile driven for health care purposes).
+- Mileage (17 cents per mile driven for health care purposes in 2017).

 Consider bunching nonurgent medical procedures (and any other services and purchases whose timing you can control without negatively affecting your or your family's health) into one year to exceed the 10% floor.
-Taxpayers age 65 and older enjoy a 7.5% floor through 2016 for regular tax purposes but are subject to the 10% floor now for AMT purposes.
+If one spouse has high medical expenses and a relatively lower AGI, filing separately may allow that spouse to exceed the AGI floor and deduct some medical expenses that wouldn't be deductible if the couple filed jointly.